-Organize Paper Clutter In 6 Easy Steps
+Organize Paper Clutter

 Sharing is caring!

-There is just something about paper clutter that drives most people crazy and with good reason.
+There is just something about paper clutter that drives most people crazy, and with good reason.
 It seems like no matter what you do there never seems to be an end-all system to keeping those papers under control.

-So, how do you deal with the paper clutter?
+how do you deal with the paper clutter?

 Have you ever heard of out of sight is out of mind?
+That is exactly what this approach is.
+Putting papers into piles may seem like a system, but it’s not.

 This statement is huge, so let’s hear it again.